Plombières Agreement: The war

 Following a series of provocative military movements near the Austro-Piedmontese frontier by Piedmont-Sardinia, and having become aware of the Franco-Sardinian alliance, the Austrians took the initiative by issuing the Ultimatum of Vienna on 23 April 1859.
-The Austrian ultimatum required the total demobilisation of the Piedmontese army.
+The Austrian ultimatum required the total demobilisation of the Royal Sardinian Army.
 By failing to comply with this demand, the Piedmontese triggered a declaration of war by Austria, thereby fulfilling the French condition that their support for Piedmont-Sardinia would be contingent on Austria being the aggressor in any war.

-A succession of serious regional anti-Austrian pro-nationalist insurrections now broke out in Florence, Modena, Parma and the Papal States.
+A succession of serious regional anti-Austrian pro-nationalist insurrections now broke out in Tuscany, Modena, Parma and the Papal States.
 Napoleon III concluded that his earlier plan to secure French domination of central and southern Italy through his alliance with Piedmont-Sardinia could only be achieved at an unacceptable military and economic cost.
 On a personal level, he seems to have been genuinely (and very publicly) horrified by the slaughter involved in fighting wars in an industrial age, notably at the battles of Magenta and Solferino.

 He was also aware of the risk to French security from an ambitious and opportunistic Prussia in the event of France becoming over-committed militarily in Italy.
 He, therefore, hastened to sign an armistice with Austria.
 The French and the Austrians signed the Armistice of Villafranca without consulting the Piedmontese, provoking outrage and rioting in the streets of Turin.

 Under the terms agreed at Villafranca between France and Austria, most of Lombardy was transferred from Austria to France.
 France immediately transferred these territories to Piedmont-Sardinia, receiving Savoy and Nice in return.
 This left the central Italian states, notably Tuscany and the Papal States, to be returned to the control of their former Austrian client-rulers.
 However, these central Italian territories were now occupied by Piedmontese troops who showed no enthusiasm for the idea of restoring Austrian-sponsored rulers.
 The French themselves had no wish or incentive to provide practical military or other support to the Austrians for such a restoration in defiance of their alliance with Piedmont.
-In practical terms, therefore, following the so-called Second Italian War of Independence the Piedmontese retained control of both Italia Alta, the northern Italian kingdom agreed at Plombières, and of central Italy.
+In practical terms, therefore, following the so-called Second Italian War of Independence, the Piedmontese retained control of both Italia Alta, the northern Italian kingdom agreed at Plombières, and of central Italy; paving the way for Italian unification to be fully realized twelve years later.